lambda-dom/trisagion/docs/readme.md

     | Success a !s  -- ^ Success case.
 ```

 This introduces strictness where laziness is not needed while keeping it in where it is useful.
 It also removes one layer of indirection in the `Success` case.
-The disadvantage of this flattening of the return type is that there is no `Monad` or even `Applicative` structure for `Result s e a` so the actual code is a tad hairier.
+The disadvantage of this flattening of the return type is that there is no `Monad`, or even an `Applicative`, instance for `Result s e a` so the actual code is a tad hairier.

-Since this is an implementation detail, it is kept private like a closet skeleton or an ugly vice, and the user-facing API uses types like `Either` and `(,)` from base exclusively.
-To simplify things, in the rest of this document we keep using `Either e (a, s)` as the return type of a parsing function.
+Since this is an implementation detail, it is kept private like a closet skeleton or an ugly vice, and the user-facing API uses base types like `Either` and `(,)` exclusively.
+To simplify the exposition, in the rest of this document we keep using `Either e (a, s)` as the return type of a parsing function.

 ## A. 2.
 Basic instances.